 Awards Banquet, including Dual Enrollment Awards, Student Organization Awards, Student

-Leadership and Service Awards, Outstanding Athlete Awards, Chancellor's List Honors,
+Leadership and Service Awards, Outstanding Athlete Awards, Academic Division Awards,

 Description: Teachers and administrators at high schools with students dually enrolled with LSUE can nominate up to two (2) students from each high school who have demonstrated outstanding academic and extracurricular achievement.
 These students have been able to successfully balance both high school and collegiate academic requirements while continuing to represent their schools in clubs, sports, and/or other outside of the classroom activities.